bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/add-controls-and-rules/_index.md

 ## How to get started

-There are 3 categories of Controls, and 10 categories of Rules, see [Controls](/docs/getting-started/create-first-process/plan-your-process/controls/) and see [Rules](/docs/getting-started/create-first-process/plan-your-process/rules/) for a full listing of what is available.
+There are three categories of Controls, and 10 categories of Rules, see [Controls](/docs/getting-started/create-first-process/plan-your-process/controls/) and see [Rules](/docs/getting-started/create-first-process/plan-your-process/rules/) for a full listing of what is available.

 Controls and rules are available from the left-hand pane in when you click into a process.